 “An organization has no presence beyond that of the people who bring it to life.” - Gareth Morgan

 The energy and enthusiasm behind Healthy Workplaces is our president and founder, Mallary Tytel.
 An experienced, hands-on CEO, Mallary has a unique blend of business, government, education, and community-based practice spanning more than 20 years.
-She is a skilled architect in start-up, turn-around, and acquisition situations, with expertise in human systems dynamics, complexity science, strategy and leadership development.
+She is a skilled architect in start-up, turn-around, and acquisition situations, with expertise in human systems dynamics, complexity science, culture change, strategy and leadership development.
 Effective at diagnosing key issues and problem solving, she has a strong track record and commitment to excellence, innovation and results.
 Most recently her work is devoted to leveling the playing field: supporting women leaders at all professional levels and building diverse, inclusive, and equitable communities.

-Mallary is the former CEO of an international non-profit behavioral health and human resource development corporation; has served as a key advisor to senior-level civilian and military personnel within the US Department of Defense; has provided oversight for three Congressionally-mandated pilot programs in 16 communities across the country; and created and delivered an innovative leadership training program for over 40 military communities worldwide.
+Mallary is the former CEO of an international non-profit behavioral health and human resource development corporation; has served as a key advisor to senior-level civilian and military personnel within the US Department of Defense; has provided oversight for three Congressionally-mandated pilot programs in 16 communities across the country; and created and delivered an innovative leadership training program in over 40 diverse communities worldwide.
 As an expert source, Mallary is often quoted in the media, including The New York Times, Chronicle of Philanthropy, UPI, Entrepreneur Magazine and Inc.com.
 She has appeared on CNBC and ABC World News This Morning, and has presented at conferences throughout the US and Canada.
-She is also a regular contributor to BusinessWeek.com.
+She has also been a regular contributor to BusinessWeek.com.

 Other members our our talented team include Masters- and Ph.D.-level psychologists, management and organization development consultants, certified assessment specialists, trainers, and subject matter experts in individual and organizational health.
 Take advantage of our network of nationally recognized associates, colleagues and partners.